 The United Kingdom (UK) is an important economic and political partner of Switzerland.
-In 2017, the UK was the fifth most important sales market for Swiss exports of goods (CHF 11.4 bn) and the eighth largest source market for imports of goods (CHF 6 bn).
+In 2018, the UK was the sixth most important sales market for Swiss exports of goods (CHF 8.8 bn) and the eighth most important source market for imports of goods (CHF 7.7 bn).
 Relations between the two countries are also close in the financial sector.

 Texts of the agreements between Switzerland and the UK signed on 25 January 2019:

-- Accompanying decision of the contracting parties to the UK-Swiss Direct Insurance Agreement
+- Accompanying decision of the contracting parties to the UK-Swiss DIA

 In the area of taxation, Switzerland and the UK concluded an agreement for the avoidance of double taxation with respect to taxes on income (double taxation agreement or DTA) in 1977.
 The DTA has been revised several times, most recently by means of a protocol of amendment dated 30 November 2017.
-This protocol of amendment incorporates the minimum standards set under BEPS measures 6 and 14 into the DTA between Switzerland and the UK.
-The Protocol of Amendment is currently under discussion in the Swiss Parliament.
+This protocol of amendment incorporates the minimum standards set under BEPS actions 6 and 14 into the DTA between Switzerland and the UK.
+The protocol of amendment entered into force on 19 July 2019.

 In the area of administrative assistance in tax matters, the UK, like Switzerland, is a contracting party to the OECD/Council of Europe Multilateral Convention on Mutual Administrative Assistance in Tax Matters.
 Like Switzerland, the UK has committed itself to adopting the global standard for the automatic exchange of information on financial accounts (AEOI).
 Switzerland and the EU signed an agreement on the AEOI in 2015.
 Since autumn 2018, data has been exchanged between Switzerland and the United Kingdom on this basis.
-Following the withdrawal of the UK from the EU, the AEOI is to be continued on the basis of the OECD/Council of Europe Multilateral Convention on Mutual Administrative Assistance in Tax Matters.
+After the UK has left the EU, the basis for the AEOI will be as follows: